pvince/omg-acurite-filter/README.md

 # Enhancement ideas
 * Monitor memory usage.
 If it goes beyond X, auto-restart the service
 * Delete stopped jobs?
 After running most of the day we are already up to ~160 jobs.
-* ProIn sensors use numeric channels (rather than A, B, C)
 * Save stats:
   * Invalid Readings Stats
     * Prev reading - Invalid Reading